 For example, say you create a white paper you’d like to get out to CFOs in NYC.
-You can target the 5 Boroughs and people with job title of CFO or controller.
+You can target the 5 Boroughs and people with job titles of CFO or controller.
 Then create a post that uses your white paper as gated content, so they have to provide contact info to read it.

 Or you could target couples with income of more than 100k a year who’ve bought a new home in the last six months and may be expecting a child.
 Create a Facebook Lead Ad for a consultation on how they can get deductions as new homeowners and parents.

 Facebook is an excellent platform for testing ad copy and exploring potential target segments.
-Also, because little of your competition is advertising there, you can dominate the space with a minimal budget.

 Pro Tip: Use Facebook Messenger